 Root, Root, Root for the Home Team

-GW sports are in the ascendancy.
-Cheer on GW’s basketball, volleyball and gymnastics teams at the Charles E. Smith Center and soccer, lacrosse, tennis and softball on the Mount Vernon Athletic Fields.
+GW sports are in the ascendancy, with excitement running high at the recent arrival of Associate Vice President and Director of Athletics Michael Lipitz.
+Cheer on GW’s basketball, volleyball and gymnastics teams at the Charles E. Smith Center.
+(Soccer, lacrosse, tennis and softball take place in the Foxhall neighborhood on the Mount Vernon Athletic Fields.)

 Take In a Performance